davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 ### Criteria for starting the journey - from the dashboard

-Funding applications now have a status and award type enumerator that is set through the funding application context and also when the large PTS legal agreements are submitted.
+Funding applications now have a status and award type enumerator that is set through the `FundingApplicationContext`, as well as, when the large PTS legal agreements are submitted.

 This locks the application into a specific award type that can then be later referenced.
 This safeguards applications against changing journey paths if there is a grant amount increase/decrease during sensitive legal agreement and payment journeys.